emilyydev/emilyydev/README.md

 ## Hi there, I'm Emilyy! 👋

-I'm a 15-year-old developer from the Netherlands with a passion for building web applications using React.js and Node.js.
+I'm a 15-year-old developer from the Netherlands.

 ### About Me